-Even though professional models certainly have a genetic advantage, they still practice, practice, and practice.
+Even though professional models have a genetic advantage, they still practice a lot.
 If you want to be good at something, you need to practice it.
 Looking good in a portrait isn’t an exception.

 Of course, you don’t need to become a professional model for your passport photo.

-Just a few minutes in front of a mirror practicing the tips and tricks in this article can make a huge difference.
+Practicing the tips and tricks in this article for just a few minutes in front of a mirror can make a huge difference.

 If possible, take multiple photos.
 It’s common in a professional photoshoot to take hundreds of photos to find one good shot.

-Taking extra photos helps you practice with expressions, lighting, settings, and so on.
-See what works and what doesn’t.
+Plus, taking extra photos helps you practice with expressions, lighting, settings, and so on.
+This way, you can see what works and what doesn’t.